arditneziri93/jusst_challenge/jusst/README.md

-# jusst
+# jusst Challenge Solution

-This is solution for the jusst challenge
+This is solution for the jusst challenge.